KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions.md

 ## How to create a custom action handler

-You can create a custom ``KeyboardActionHandler`` to customize how keyboard actions are handled, or to handle actions that have no default behavior.

-You can create a custom action handler by inheriting the ``StandardKeyboardActionHandler`` base class, which gives you a lot of functionality for free, or by implementing ``KeyboardActionHandler`` from scratch.
+You can create a custom ``KeyboardActionHandler`` by either inheriting the ``StandardKeyboardActionHandler`` base class and customize the parts you want, or implement the ``KeyboardActionHandler`` protocol from scratch.

 For instance, here is a custom action handler that inherits ``StandardKeyboardActionHandler`` and extends it with the capabilities to copy and save images: